godevsig/gshellos/docs/daemon.md

         url of artifacts to update gshell, require -root
 ```

-- use `-bcast` if you want to enable gshell discovery in LAN scope
+- use `-bcast` if you want to enable gshell discovery in LAN scope.
-- use `-registry` if you want to enable gshell discovery in WAN scope
+- use `-registry` if you want to enable gshell discovery in WAN scope.
-  NOTE: in WAN scope, a root registry is required to run, see below
+  NOTE: in WAN scope, a root registry is required to run, see below.
 - `-root` makes this gshell daemon root registry, only one "public" system can be root.
   Public means all the other gshell enabled systems can have IP connectivity to the root.